sibby-killer/AI_Assignment_W3/README.md

 pip install streamlit-drawable-canvas
 Out of memory during training

-Reduce batch size in main.py
+Reduce batch size

-Use a smaller model architecture
+Use smaller architecture

 Enable GPU memory growth

 Performance Tips
-Use GPU for faster training (tensorflow-gpu)
+Use GPU (tensorflow-gpu)

-Reduce image size for quicker processing
+Reduce image size

-Use smaller batches if memory is limited
+Use smaller batches

-Enable early stopping to prevent overfitting
+Enable early stopping

-## 📈 Results and Demos
+### 📈 Results and Demos
-🧮 Sample Predictions
-Real-time digit classification with confidence scores
+🧮 Real-time digit classification

-📊 Model Analytics
-Model accuracy and loss during training
+📊 Model accuracy and loss graphs

-💬 Text Analysis
-Product review sentiment distribution
+💬 Sentiment distribution from product reviews

 ## 🤝 Contributing
 We welcome contributions!

-Fork the repository

-Create a feature branch

 bash
+# Fork the repository
 git checkout -b feature/amazing-feature

-Commit your changes
+# Commit your changes

-bash
 git commit -m "Add amazing feature"

-Push to the branch
+# Push to the branch

-bash
 git push origin feature/amazing-feature
-Open a Pull Request
+Then, open a Pull Request 🚀

 ## 📝 License
 This project is licensed under the MIT License — see the LICENSE file for details.